sassoftware/restaf-demos/tutorials/Assistants and Threads.md

 # Notes on Assistant and Threads- local rules

-In the configuration object one can set values for assistant and threads so that they can be reused.
+In the configuration object one can set values for assistant name, assistant id, threadid and vector store id..

-These local rules are to help manage resources($).

-In production one expects the assistantid and threadid to be managed externally and provided in the configuration.
+In production one expects the assistantid, threadid and vectorStoreidand threadid to be savbed externally.

+The library follows the following rules - mainly to simplify the development process.

+## Basic setup

+The following information is saved in the session metadata

+- the id of the current thread
+- the id of the current vector store

 ## Assistant